jovanlanik/ffcas/README.md

 # ffcas
-ff theme with colors to fit my dotfiles.
+firefox theme with colors to fit my dotfiles.